Dgdrgn/yoshi_quest/GameDesignDoc.md

 Objective
 --------------------
-The objective of the game is to get from one end to the other without dying.
-The player must avoid the enemies while keeping up with the screen.
+The objective of the game is to climb to the top to avoid the rising lava and avoid the enemies along the way.

 Objects
 --------------------